Return of the CHAMPs: A clockwork portal to charged dark matter: Model

 From the preceding discussion, it is clear that a small electric charge for a $SU(2)$-singlet field localized at the $N$-th site of the clockwork lattice can be naturally generated if the (conserved) CW symmetry could be identified with the hypercharge component of the SM, {\em viz.} $U(1)_{CW} \equiv U(1)_Y$.
 The small overlap of the $B^0_\mu$ with the $X^N_\mu$ would then translate to an effectively tiny hypercharge quantum number for such a field (without the need to introduce a hierarchically small quantum number).
 In doing this, it must be ensured, though, that the construction does not run afoul of low-energy phenomenology, in particular the electroweak precision tests.
 This is carried out systematically as follows.

-We start by assuming the full (\textbf{EW + CW}) symmetry of the model Lagrangian to be $SU(2)_L \times U(1)^{N+1}$ with the corresponding charge assignments of the SM fields as listed in Table (\ref{tab1}).
+We start by assuming the full (\textbf{EW + CW}) symmetry of the model Lagrangian to be $SU(2)_L \times U(1)^{N+1}$ with the corresponding charge assignments of the SM fields as listed\footnote{As can be seen, we have chosen a flavor-diagonal charge assignment.
+Consequently, no tree-level flavor-changing neutral currents (FCNCs) are induced.
+Any residual FCNC effects, if present, can arise only at higher orders and are expected to be highly suppressed.} in Table (\ref{tab1}).
 Thus, in addition to the usual $SU(2)_L$ charges, the SM matter fields (including the Higgs field) are charged under $U(1)_0$, or in other words, are localized at the $0$-th site of the CW lattice.
 Note that the $U(1)_0$ charges for the SM fields are exactly the same as the $U(1)_Y$ charges in the SM.
 To specify the model completely, we also introduce at this point an extra Dirac fermion $\chi$ ( as the CHAMP DM candidate) localized at the $N$-th site.
 The dynamics and viability of $\chi$ as the DM candidate will be thoroughly discussed in a later section.
 With these definitions, the electroweak Lagrangian in the unbroken phase can be written as

 where $\mathcal{L}_{Vis.}$ defines the gauge-invariant Lagrangian for the SM fermions and the Higgs field $H$.
 On the other hand, the component $\mathcal{L}_{H\Phi}$ specifies the mixing between the Higgs and the CW scalars, and $\mathcal{L}_{\chi}$ defines the dark sector viz.,